Marklogic-retired/marklogic-data-hub/_pages/harmonize/mapping.md

 When you associate a mapping with a harmonization flow, Data Hub Framework generates harmonization code that extracts entity property values from the sources specified in the mapping.
 You can customize the generated code.
 For more details, see [Understanding the Harmonization Code](#understanding-the-harmonization-code).

-Model-to-model mapping addresses many common harmonization use cases, but it is not the best choice for all cases.
-For details, see [Model-to-Model Limitations](#model-to-model-limitations).
+Model-to-model mapping addresses many common harmonization use cases, but it is not the best choice for some cases.
+For details, see [Model-to-Model Mapping Limitations](#model-to-model-mapping-limitations).

 ## Creating a Mapping